After Equifax Hack, Calls For Big Changes In Credit Reporting Industry

 "You could develop technology very easily that would allow people to go to an app on their phone to put a credit freeze on free of charge," Republican Sen. John Kennedy of Louisiana told an industry spokesman at a Senate Banking Committee hearing Tuesday.
 "That ought to be a minimum."

 A bill introduced by Sen. Elizabeth Warren, D-Mass., would require free credit freezes.
-And several proposals in Congress would also give Americans more access to their credit reports for free.
+And several proposals in Congress would also give Americans more access to their credit reports free of charge.

 Chris Hoofnagle, a cybersecurity expert at Berkeley Law school, says all of these measures would fundamentally change the credit system.
 Currently, he says, "every second of your existence someone can come along and pretend to be you, get your consumer report, and get a new credit card or an auto loan in your name."